 Engineers at HMG are pioneering test-data-driven MBSE for full vehicle road noise.

 HMG’s goal is to become the top EV manufacturer in the world.
 To achieve this, it needs to increase the efficiency and lower the costs of its vehicle programs while meeting road noise performance goals.

 This led HMG to form a strategic partnership with Simcenter™ Engineering and Consulting services to reduce road noise in HMG’s vehicles.
 Since 2019, the groups have worked closely to develop high-quality vehicles with optimal sound levels.
-Simcenter is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Simcenter is part of the Siemens Xcelerator business platform of software, hardware and services.

 Engineers at HMG knew they needed a commercial solution to balance accuracy and speed in its development process to optimize road noise.
 They also knew that virtual development in the early stages would be crucial, but wanted to ensure the best possible accuracy of simulations by incorporating test data.

 HMG’s three-part strategy for digital transformation.

 “Three years ago we set out on a mission to define the test engineer’s role for the virtual development environment,” says Sangyoung Park, senior research engineer at HMG.
 “We began by focusing on developing test models that would be compatible with our simulation models.
 However, I faced significant obstacles when attempting to create perfectly compatible test models.
 For that reason, I turned to Simcenter Engineering and Consulting Services.”